 There was controversy surrounding the police’s actions, but what it comes down to is the rights of the child come before the rights of the parent and it is people’s rights that the police exist to defend.
 If the parents do not or will not provide life saving care for their children, as a rights-defending agency, the state has an obligation to remove the kids from that situation or render life-saving care if needed.
-If any of us were children and our parents refused to seek life-saving care, you would want someone to save you too.
+If any of us were children or were incapacitated as adults and our caretakers refused to have life-saving care administered, no doubt you would want someone to save you too.

 When it comes to dealing with illness, doctors also have strict protocols to follow, especially when it comes to children.
 In many ways, President Obama’s healthcare plan can be blamed for putting even more requirements on doctors to follow regardless of what insurance plan you have.

-There was no excuse for Brooks Bryce and Sarah Beck to not vaccinate their children and, as a result of refusing to follow their doctor’s instruction, they made their situation much worse.
+Aside from their error in judgement, no doubt Brooks Bryce and Sarah Beck are loving, responsible parents.
+But they chose not to vaccinate their children and, as a result of even refusing to follow their doctor’s instruction, they made their situation much worse.
 Hopefully, both parents learned from their mistakes and get custody of their children soon.

 PHOTO CREDIT: Wikimedia